artsy/eigen/docs/deploy_to_play_store.md

 ## Prepare for the Next Release

 1. Run `./scripts/next`.
-This prompts for the next version number. **Use the same version** as the previous step.
+This prompts for the next version number.
 1. Move the release from `upcoming` to `releases` in `CHANGELOG.yml` and add a new, empty entry under `upcoming`.
 Make sure the `date` is accurate.
 [Here is a previous commit](https://github.com/artsy/eigen/commit/580db98fa1165e01f81070e9bbc77598a47bcfc9#diff-96801928eca93eea4a5b44f359b868b5).
 1. Add and commit the changed files, typically with `-m "Preparing for development, version X.Y.Z."`.
 1. PR your changes back into the `master` branch.